 Follow us on

-Salesforce sledges SAP, Oracle as it beats expectations again
+Salesforce dubs SAP, Oracle "cloud deniers" as it closes stellar quarter

 Send us your tips

 You must be a registered member of CRN to post a comment.

 Australian IT superpower born as CSC-UXC deal approved